You are here: Home > Support > Knowledge Base > Incorrect Light Distribution from Light Fixtures

 Incorrect Light Distribution from Light Fixtures

-Problem: The light distribution from one of your light fixtures does not extend in the right direction relative to the block and/or does not originate from the correct point on the block.
+Problem: The light distribution from one of your light fixtures does not extend in the correct direction relative to the block and/or does not originate from the correct point on the block.

 Cause: There is an incongruity between your light fixture block and the IES file associated with it.